taxisuper/frontend/readme.md

 README.md

-# Task 1: Basic Redux application flow
+### Task 1: Basic Redux application flow

 In this section we'll set up a really simple app from scratch.
 You'll keep track of a single number starting at zero, incrementing it once for every click inside the browser window.
 We'll break this rather simple task into four steps, demonstrating the core redux concepts of a store, actions and reducers.

-* Step 1: Creating a store
+* A: Creating a store
-* Step 2: Retrieving the state
+* B: Retrieving the state
-* Step 3: Changing the state
+* C: Changing the state
-* Step 4: Subscribing to store change and re-rendering
+* D: Subscribing to store change and re-rendering

-## Step 1: Creating a store.
+### A: Creating a store.

 We need a store.
 Redux advocates having all your application data in a single object structure, but we'll need some layer of abstraction instead of just using a plain old javascript object.